Penland Winter Residencies

 Refund/Cancellation Policy for Winter Residency

-Penland makes a substantial investment when planning programs, vacancies can be hard to fill even if there is a waiting list, so we must charge cancellation fees to offset the cost of these vacancies.
-If you cancel anytime up to 45 days before the beginning of the residency, you will receive a full refund minus a $100 cancellation fee and the $50 processing fee.
-If you cancel less than 45 days before the beginning of the residency, there is no refund.
-If you request housing on campus and you decide to cancel that request, you will be charged a $50 housing cancellation fee.
+Penland makes a substantial investment when planning programs.
+Vacancies can be hard to fill even if there is a waiting list, so we must charge application fees to offset the cost of these vacancies.
+If you cancel before December 1, you will receive a full refund minus a $100 cancellation fee and the $30 application fee.
+If you cancel after that date, there is no refund.

 How to Apply

-- Concise description (1 paragraph) of the project or type of work you plan to pursue during your requested time frame
+- Project Proposal: a concise description of the project or type of work you plan to pursue during your residency

-- Contact information (email and phone) for 2 references who can speak to your level of professionalism and responsibility, seriousness of intent, and ability to work independently without instruction
+- Reference: contact information (email and phone) for someone who can speak to your level of professionalism, seriousness of intent, and ability to work independently without instruction

 - All applications will be processed through SlideRoom.